Tomasz Strzembosz: Postwar career

 After World War II, Tomasz Strzembosz was persecuted by the Polish People's Republic government's Urząd Bezpieczeństwa (Security Office).
 In the mid-1950s, Stalinist Poland he was prevented from obtaining a master's degree and was repeatedly laid off from work.

 Strzembosz was one of the few Polish People's Republic historians who refused to write Soviet-inspired falsehoods about Poland's history.
 His main areas of research included the history of the World War II Polish Underground State, with special emphasis on German-occupied Warsaw; the Polish partisan movement in the Kresy macroregion between 1939 and 1941, following the Soviet invasion of Poland; and the 1944–46 anti-communist resistance in Poland.

 In the 1980s, Strzembosz was an activist in the anti-communist Solidarity movement.
 In 1989–93, he was president of the Polish Scouting Association (photo).

 Strzembosz authored a dozen books and over 100 scholarly papers.
 He also edited or reviewed over a dozen works by other authors.
 In 2002, he received Poland's Custodian of National Memory Prize.
+His doctoral students included Sławomir Poleszak.